 What we ask you to do

-- Try us out for a couple of weeks.
+- Try us out for 2 weeks.
 Complete a registration form and once you have decided to join then pay your subs (£11.50 per month).
 Registration and fees are essential as this covers your RFU insurance and helps the club operate.

 - Tell us about any relevant medical conditions we need to be aware of.